davidnhuang/Go-Metro-2028/README.md

 This is a mockup / demo prototype of how the interface works and looks.

-To learn more about what Skrip.io does, visit my [website](https://www.davidnhuang.com/project/skrip-io/)

 ## Project Detail
 ###### Designer: David Huang.
 ###### Developer: David Huang.